oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 As illustrated in the Architecture section, jobs are organized by `Pipeline`s, `PTransform`s, and `PCollection`s.
 Jobs that inherit from `JobBase` are constructed with a `Pipeline` object already accessible via `self.pipeline`.
 When we write our jobs, we will build them off of `self.pipeline`.

-`Pipeline`s are special `PValue`s that represent the entrypoint of a job. `PTransform`s that operate on `Pipeline` are generally "producers"; that is to say, operations that produce intial `PCollection`s to work off of.
+`Pipeline`s are special `PValue`s that represent the entry-point of a job. `PTransform`s that operate on `Pipeline` are generally "producers"; that is to say, operations that produce initial `PCollection`s to work off of.

 We can represent this in our DAG by adding a special `Pipeline` node.